In northern Holland there’s a bar that’s spooky as hell. You descend a flight of steps, beckoned from the street by the unearthly orange glow...

 I started at the BBC in 2005, and CLS the year before, but have been composing and writing virtually my whole life, which started in 1966.

-This is mainly a site to access my unpublished music, so please don any Browsing Hat you may have, and click away.
-All pieces are described in The Shop itself, and are available either as pdfs or more attractively-packaged publications.
+This is mainly a site to access my unpublished music, so please don any Browsing Hat you may have, and have a look around; there’s a trove of unseen stuff here.
+It’s also mostly unheard, but we can fix that by visiting the Virtual Venue, the funnest page on the site.
+All pieces are described in The Shop, and are available either as pdfs or more attractively-packaged publications.

 As of October 2020, please note that a few works – see the Composing page lists – are marked Not Available Yet, or NAY.
 The music is all there, written and completed, it’s just a question of organising it and presenting it as a thoroughly professional end product.
 But please do leave me a message if you’re interested in them, and I’ll make them available ASAP.
 Thanks.